climate-tech-handbook/climate-tech-handbook/docs/level-0.md

 displayed_sidebar: docSidebar
 pagination_label: 🕹️ Level 0
 ---
+import ImageCard from '../src/components/ImageCard/ImageCard';

 ![video game pic](../static/img/climate-tech-level-0-mario.jpg)

 ## ⛳️ Start here

-### Definition of LEVEL 0
+## Definition of LEVEL 0

-**You**:

-- Had no idea "climate tech" even existed and you have the opportunity to get paid to save planet earth
+:::info Level 0
+**Stay here if you**:

+- Know very little about what "climate tech" means

 - Are brand new to the [basic terms](#basic-terms-and-definitions)